fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 * **Avoiding defaults**: A port utilized by a protocol does not always provide an indication to the protocol that’s being transported.
 If an attacker had reconfigured it to use a different port, the IDS may not be able to detect the presence of a trojan.

-* **Coordinated, low-bandwidth attacks**: coordinating a scan among numerous attackers, or even allocating various ports or hosts to different attackers.
+* **Coordinated, low-bandwidth attacks**: Coordinating a scan among numerous attackers, or even allocating various ports or hosts to different attackers.
 This makes it difficult for the IDS to correlate the captured packets and deduce that a network scan is in progress.

-* **Address spoofing/proxying**: attackers can obscure the source of the attack by using poorly secured or incorrectly configured proxy servers to bounce an attack.
+* **Address spoofing/proxying**: Attackers can obscure the source of the attack by using poorly secured or incorrectly configured proxy servers to bounce an attack.
 If the source is spoofed and bounced by a server, it makes it very difficult to detect.

 * **Pattern change evasion**: IDS rely on pattern matching to detect attacks.
 By making slight adjustments to the attack architecture, detection can be avoided.